 M.Eng.ME student profile: Hans Sunaryanto

-Hans considered some of the nation’s top graduate engineering programs before choosing to pursue a Master of Engineering with Illinois’ Department of Mechanical Science and Engineering (MechSE).
+Hans considered some of the nation’s top graduate engineering programs before choosing to pursue an M.Eng.ME degree at Illinois.
 While Stanford and UC Berkeley have excellent programs, he really felt that Illinois program best matched his professional and research interests.
 Having earned his undergraduate degree in mechanical engineering from Illinois, he recognized opportunities “to contribute something to the community, academic or otherwise.”
 He also sees Illinois’ program as having “the potential to become the nation’s best mechanical engineering school in the near future.”

 One thing that you learn about Hans early on is that he really seizes every opportunity he can to develop both personally and professionally.
 To that end, Hans completed three co-ops in the past three semesters.
 At Kimberly-Clark and Cooper Tires, Sunaryanto served in project management and research engineering roles.
 In the third co-op, he assumed a more central role as Head Project Manager to set up a $200M parcel delivery service joint venture in Southeast Asia, to capitalize on the e-commerce growth in the area.
 That role has since grown has he assumed roles as acting Head of Operations and Lead Business Strategist.
 He has also completed research projects in control systems, in electrosurgery (biomedical technology), and in MEMS devices for surgical purposes.
 Some of his research even resulted in publication along the way.

-Hans recently participated in our Professional Master’s Internship Panel.
+Hans recently participated in the Professional Master’s Internship Panel, organized by the Center for Professional and Executive Training and Education.
 Who better, after all, to advise students on landing internships, succeeding at them, and turning them into job offers than someone who has done that multiple times?
 He gave tons of great advice during the panel also.
 Since he secured two of his internships through the Engineering Career Services Career Fair, he actually advised students not to start with the elevator pitch at the career fair, recommending instead that they try to connect a little more personally.
 He explained that recruiters are trying to assess fit and by starting with what they can read on paper about you later is not the best use of your time or theirs.
 He also shared a really solid piece of advice for those working on projects during their internships: follow up with the team to see how the project is coming along, if you can answer any questions or address anything you handled during your time on the team.
 It shows ownership and demonstrates to the team you care.

 Even though we had a good idea of the answer, we had to ask what he thought of his experience in the program.
 He shared, “It has been an amazing experience.
 Being able to choose your own classes and research projects geared for the industrial field of your interest, while at the same time having an incredible support from the faculty, staff and peers have all made my experience in the MechSE MEng program truly amazing.”
 He also loves the opportunities to pursue hands-on experiences, “to contribute what you’ve learnt throughout your degrees – technical skills or otherwise – into the real world!”